Alec Douglas-Home: Foreign and Commonwealth Secretary (1970–1974)

 Douglas-Home with the Australian Prime Minister John Gorton in 1970.

 Heath invited Douglas-Home to join the cabinet, taking charge of Foreign and Commonwealth Affairs.
 In earlier centuries it had not been exceptional for a former prime minister to serve in the cabinet of a successor, and even in the previous fifty years Arthur Balfour, Stanley Baldwin, Ramsay MacDonald and Neville Chamberlain had done so.
-Until 2023, Douglas-Home would be the most recent former prime minister to be appointed to a ministerial post.
-(Note: Prime ministers who served under one or more of their successors included: the Duke of Grafton under North, the Duke of Portland under Pitt, Addington under Grenville, Goderich under Grey, Wellington under Peel, Balfour under Asquith, Lloyd George and Baldwin, Baldwin under MacDonald and MacDonald under Baldwin, and Chamberlain under Churchill.)
+Until 2023, when David Cameron was appointed Foreign Secretary, Douglas-Home was the most recent former prime minister to be appointed to a ministerial post.
+(Note: Prime ministers who served under one or more of their successors include: the Duke of Grafton under North, the Duke of Portland under Pitt, Addington under Grenville, Goderich under Grey, Wellington under Peel, Balfour under Asquith, Lloyd George and Baldwin, Baldwin under MacDonald and MacDonald under Baldwin, and Chamberlain under Churchill.)
 Of Balfour's appointment to Asquith's cabinet in 1916, Lord Rosebery, who had been prime minister in 1894–95, said that having an ex-premier in the cabinet was "a fleeting and dangerous luxury".
 Thorpe writes that Heath's appointment of Douglas-Home "was not a luxury but an essential buttress to his administration".

 The Wilson government had merged the Colonial Office and the Commonwealth Relations Office in 1966 into the Commonwealth Office, which, two years later, was merged with the Foreign Office, to form the Foreign and Commonwealth Office (FCO).
 Heath appointed Douglas-Home to head the department, with, once again, a second cabinet minister, this time Anthony Barber, principally responsible, as Heath had been in the 1960s, for negotiations on Britain's joining the EEC.
 This time, both ministers were in the Commons; Barber's cabinet post was officially Chancellor of the Duchy of Lancaster.